Biirdmaan/Project-portfolio/TimeSeries/README.md

 Results from the tests and model predictions are visualized using line plots.
 The notebook includes comparisons between actual values and predicted values.

+## Future Predictions

+The notebook concludes with a section on making future predictions using the trained models.
+It demonstrates how to forecast passenger counts for a specified period.

-## Conclusion
+## Dataset

-In conclusion, the time series analysis and modeling have provided valuable insights into the stationarity of the 'flights' dataset.
-The Augmented Dickey-Fuller and KPSS tests have been instrumental in assessing and confirming the stationarity of the time series.
-The ARIMA and SARIMAX models have demonstrated their effectiveness in predicting future values.
+The analysis is conducted on the 'flights' dataset, loaded using `sns.load_dataset('flights')`.
+The 'flights' dataset includes information about passenger counts over time and provides valuable insights into the temporal patterns of passenger travel.

 Feel free to explore the notebook and adapt the code to your specific time series analysis needs!

 ![Stationarity](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*xdblkZyg6YmmReAkZHUksw.png)